dazuma/toys/toys/docs/guide.md

 value) is equivalent to the following handler:

     flag :shout, "--[no-]shout", handler: proc { | val, _prev| val }

+Toys gives the default handler the special name `:set`.
+So the above is also equivalent to:

+    flag :shout, "--[no-]shout", handler: :set

 The `--verbose` flag, provided automatically by Toys for most tools, shows an example of an alternate handler.
 Verbosity is represented by an integer value,